Murali-leo/html-portifolio/README.md

 # html-portifolio
-Created a Portifolio using HTML
+Created a Resume using Basic HTML Tags